 In 1951, the German astrologer E. H. Troinski "discovered" a new key for directing the planets and points in the natal chart.
 He found that the key of "one tropical month after birth equals a mean solar day after birth" brought stunningly accurate predictions.

 In plain English the key boils down to saying that "one rotation of the Moon equals one rotation of the Earth."

-His method of directing the plantes and points was called Tertiary Directions I (or TDH I as the abbreviation for Tertiary Directional Horoscopes I).
+His method of directing the planets and points was called Tertiary Directions I (or TDH I as the abbreviation for Tertiary Directional Horoscopes I).

 Later, a second key was derived from it and called Tertiary Directions II (TDH II).

 The word "Tertiary" followed the Primary Directions (which are based on the rotation of the Earth on its axis, or the first movement, with the key: "one degree equals one year.")